-The Standard Clauses for Procurement of Trustworthy Algorithmic Systems are openly available and can be freely downloaded from the Amsterdam City Council website (Amsterdam, 2022; van de Fliert, 2021).
+The Standard Clauses for Procurement of Trustworthy Algorithmic Systems are openly available and can be freely downloaded from the Amsterdam City Council website (City of Amsterdam Algorithm Register Beta, 2022; Haataja et al., 2021).
 At the time of this writing, a process is underway to establish standard clauses at the European level.